 Technology makes 6D Tape an unbeatable therapeutic aid

 The latest technology and innovations were used to develop 6D Tape, and it has been thoroughly tested before release for sale.
-The tape is a class 1 medical device, registered according to the European Union’s Medical Devices Directive (MDD 93/42/EEC).
+6D Tape is a class 1 medical device, registered according to the European Union’s Medical Devices Regulation (MDR 2017/745/EU).